sinferno-1/Musix-Bot/README.md

 Change the channel id in all the .js event trigger files  in location: sinferno-musix-dev\functions\events\discord\message\create\prefix

 # Instructions:
 -play command followed by music name to play music.
+It'll return top 5 search results.\n input -n to play nth music suggestion,\n
--pause to pause the current track.
+-pause to pause the current track. \n
--resume to resume the paused track.
+-resume to resume the paused track. \n
--stop to stop the music.
+-stop to stop the music. \n

 # Credits